Rainbow-CPaaS/Rainbow-CLI-SDK/README.md

 $ rbw companies --bp
 ```

-The list of companies can be filtered to name
+The list of companies can be filtered by name

 ```bash
 $ rbw companies --name "Rainbow"